sagefy/sagefy/CONTRIBUTING.md

 Pull Request Checklist
 ----------------------

-For each pull request, ensure:
+For each pull request:

-- ...the code passes linters as documented below.
+- Pass the linters, as documented below.
-- ...the code passes existing automated tests.
+- Pass existing automated tests.
-- ...each method is documented according to the given domain.
+- Document each function.
-- ...the code follows the code styleguide below.
+- Follow the code styleguide, as documented below.
-- ...the code has some basic test coverage, where appropriate.
+- Write at least one test per function.
-- ...another person has reviewed the code.
+- Let another person review the code.

 Global Code Styling
 -------------------